Nazariy Yaremchuk: 1994-1995: Last concerts, illness and death

 Back in Ukraine, Yaremchuk performed at several stages and he recorded his last song, an honour to Volodymyr Ivasyuk.
 Yaremchuk continued to actively perform until June 1995.
 Among his last performances was his performance of "Rodyna" at Kyiv Day, where he turned up very weak, but stated that singing would ease his pain.
 His last recorded performances was at an evening dedicated to the work of Yuriy Rybchynskyy, where he sat down on the stage for half the song he performed.
 Two weeks after that, Yaremchuk performed for the last time at a small corporate event.

 On 30 June 1995, Yaremchuk died in his home in Chernivtsi.

+Commemoration and legacy

+A documentary film dedicated to Yaremchuk's life and career was created at the initiative of his daughter Mariya, seeing its Ukrainian premiere in 2024.

+Yaremchuk's songs featured in the soundtrack of 2024 film U Are the Universe.